 Governance and Operations

-The Alliance is structured as a 501(c)6 non-profit organization and is registered as a "standards development organization" under the Standards Development Organization Advancement Act of 2004.
+The Alliance is structured as a 501(c)6 non-profit organization.
 Activities related to the Electric Utility Industry Sustainable Supply Chain are subject to compliance with all federal and state antitrust laws.
 The Alliance is not a buying cooperative nor is it a certification program.
 Information used to make purchasing decisions is up to each individual company.
 The Alliance will not recommend specific suppliers or specific products.
 A five-person Executive Committee, elected for a one year term, provides leadership.

 The Alliance and all its activities are subject to compliance with all federal and state antitrust laws.
 As an organization we do not discuss any company specific pricing, vendor terms and conditions, discounts or anything else that may affect prices, allocations of markets, specific vendor experiences, or any other competitively sensitive information.